Self-guided Sightseeing Tour #1 in Neu-Ulm, Germany

 Show sight on map

 The Holy Trinity Church was founded by the Dominicans in Ulm.
-The church building was largely destroyed during World War II and was a ruin for decades.
+The church building was largely destroyed in the Second World War and was a ruin for decades.
 The reconstruction took place with a change of use.
-Since 1984, the building has been used as a meeting place for the Evangelical Church of Ulm.
+The building has been used since 1984 as a meeting house of the Evangelical Church Community of Ulm.

 Wikipedia: Dreifaltigkeitskirche (Ulm) (DE), Website